ChicoState/SoftwareEngineering/x06-CorrectingTicTacToe/README.md

 ## Turning in your work

-Your work is due by the end of the class period.
+Your work is due by the end of the day, before midnight.
 Make sure that `make` will build your project without errors (warnings are okay).

 Use git to add and commit both your implementation and tests.